 I’d like to give you some information about the origins of the course.
 Each of the sections in this course was previously released as an entire class on another teaching site.
 There is some redundancy in the material but this also allows you to jump ahead because each section or class is more or less complete unto itself.
-Yes, there is some dependency especially in the early classes, but you can jump directly to social media graphics and learn that without taking the entire course.
-If you encountered something that you’ve already seen before simply skip ahead.
+Yes, there is some dependency, especially in the early classes, but you can jump directly to social media graphics and learn that without taking the entire course.
+If you encounter something that you’ve already seen before, simply skip ahead.

-And if that wasn’t enough book covers for you.
-I actually include two book cover sections where we create a simple book cover, and a 3D book cover.
+And if that wasn’t enough, book covers for you.
+I included two book cover sections where we created a simple book cover, and a 3D book cover.
 Here you see the 3D book cover on the right which uses our simple 2D book cover as its base.

 Who am I?
 My name is Brian Jackson.
 I’m a writer, publisher, and educator, and I’m about to take you on a trip to the GIMP.